GoogleContainerTools/kaniko/README.md

 #### --no-push

 Set this flag if you only want to build the image, without pushing to a registry.

+#### --registry-mirror

+Set this flag if you want to use a registry mirror instead of default `index.docker.io`.

 #### --reproducible